mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 Be sure to follow these steps in this order, or there will be more downtime for Single Sign-On.

-1. Create an Admin Organization
+1. In Mixpanel, Create an Admin Organization
-2. Set up SSO for the Admin Organization and configure an application in your IDP with the corresponding settings.
+2. In Mixpanel, Set up SSO for the Admin Organization and configure an application in your IDP with the corresponding settings.
 You can refer to the [Single Sign-on Overview section](/docs/access-security/single-sign-on/overview) in our docs or to the respective IDP docs for [Azure](/docs/access-security/single-sign-on/azure) or [Okta](/docs/access-security/single-sign-on/okta)
 3. In your IDP, assign all users (who will be using Mixpanel in any Linked Organization) into the newly configured app
-4. (optional) Set up SCIM in your IDP, but do not start pushing groups
+4. (optional) In your IDP, set up SCIM for the newly configured app, but do not start pushing groups
-5. Link the original Organization to the Admin Organization
+5. In Mixpanel, link the original Organization to the Admin Organization

 > This will cause the existing SSO set up to stop working

-6. Transfer claimed Domains from the original Organization to the Admin Organization.
+6. In Mixpanel, transfer claimed Domains from the original Organization to the Admin Organization.
 Any claimed Domains in a Linked Organization will be hidden.
 7. Users should be able to log in via SSO again, as before
 8. (optional) Finish setting up SCIM
-    1. Establish a Group in your IDP for the users who have access to the original Organization
+    1. In your IDP, establish a Group for the users who have access to the original Organization
-    2. Edit the SCIM name of the original Organization to match the name of this group
+    2. In Mixpanel, edit the SCIM name of the original Organization to match the name of this group
     3. Configure your IDP to push this group to Mixpanel